gazijarin/TDSBHomeworkManagement/deliverables/iteration-02.plan.md

 - We will be following the traditional agile methodology using a trello board as our primary task board.
 Here, we will update tasks that are added as needing to be done, those in development, those that are being tested, as well as the tasks we have completed.
 - Overview of Tasks can be found on Trello: https://trello.com/invite/b/68RfNTky/7bf7c72f2b6a52990927cfb8dc48d44c/term-project

-- We have divided our group into developers that specialize in back-end, front-end, and databases according to our strenghts and previous experience.
+- We have divided our group into developers that specialize in back-end, front-end, and databases according to our strengths and previous experience.
 Although we will primarily stick to these parts of the project, we will definitely be more fluid with these roles and move around to get tasks done and help teammates when they need it.

 - Teammates will discuss with everyone and pick tasks to complete by assigning it to themselves on the trello board.
 Tasks will be prioritized with regards to how crucial they are to getting the base application and the MVP running and functioning properly to meet the basic requirements set forth by TDSB.